-Our theme at the May Meeting was "trough vases", which was won by this delightful piece.
+Our theme at the August Meeting was "Your most unusual glazed piece", which was won by this delightful vase.

 If you would like to become a member you can find further information and a membership form in the ‘NMAP FRIENDS’ section.

 Potting About.
 Don't miss out subscribe now.